 Your company logo is just one aspect of the branding of the company.
 Even though the logo is extremely important to create a good brand, the entire process consists of many other things.
 Therefore, just having a logo is not equivalent to having good branding.

 What is successful branding?

-A branding that can make a place in the minds of the customers and portray the image of the firm in a positive light can be termed as successful branding.
+Branding that can make a place in the customers’ minds and portray the firm’s image in a positive light can be termed successful branding.